NETWAYS/workshop-osmc-gitlab/workshop/02_Basics/05_Groups.md

   * Navigate to the dashboard
   * Click on `Create a group`
   * Use `osmc` as name
+  * Navigate into `Members` and verify that you're in the group

 * Bonus
   * Use the OSMC logo as group avator